sez11a/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 ![The Java class uploaded the Java source file.](./document-api-basics/images/02.png)

-Read on to see how the curl command and Java class work.
+Read on to see how the cURL command and Java class work.

 ## Examine the cURL Command

-The `Document_POST_ToSite.sh` script uploads a file by calling a `headless-delivery` application REST service with curl.
+The `Document_POST_ToSite.sh` script uploads a file by calling a `headless-delivery` application REST service with cURL.

 ```literalinclude:: ./document-api-basics/resources/liferay-g9i6.zip/curl/Document_POST_ToSite.sh
    :language: bash